xinghuix13/hack_my_robot/README.md

    * [Robotis eManual](https://emanual.robotis.com/docs/en/platform/turtlebot3/sbc_setup/#sbc-setup)
    * Download and install Ubuntu on your PC (Remote PC).
 The recommended distribution is Noetic.
 You're free to install everything on a virtual machine, but performance wise it's going to be better if you partition your disk.
    * Install dependent ROS packages and TurtleBot3 packages.
-   * Clone this repository on your ```catkin_ws``` workspace and build it.
+   * Clone this repository on your ```catkin_ws/src``` workspace and build it.
 (You can also clone and run this node on the TurtleBot3, but performance wise we recommend you run it on your Remote PC)
    ```
    cd catkin_ws
    catkin_make